-Contractor As Per NZS 3910 "Conditions of contract for building and Civil

-Detector A detection device such as an inductive loop, camera, radar, or

-Montrose Box Pole mounted Termination Box

-RCA Traffic Signal Engineer also referred to as Signal Engineer commences.

-The RCA Traffic Signal Engineer(s) is ultimately responsible for traffic signals for the RCA.
+Engineer As Per NZS 3910 "Conditions of contract for building and Civil engineering construction" WTOC Waka Kotahi, NZ Transport Agency Authorised Representative Contractor As Per NZS 3910 "Conditions of contract for building and Civil engineering construction" Contractor, Consultant or Project Team Detector A detection device such as an inductive loop, camera, radar, or microwave etc. used to provide inputs to the traffic signal controller Montrose Box Pole mounted Termination Box RCA Traffic Signal Engineer also referred to as Signal Engineer The RCA Traffic Signal Engineer(s) is ultimately responsible for traffic signals for the RCA.
 This is a technical person and is not generally associated with the contract.
 The Traffic Signal Engineer will be operating the asset once it is completed.
 RCA's have delegated this responsibility to Transport Operations Centres (TOC's).
-It is the traffic signal contractor's responsibility to verify
+It is the traffic signal contractor's responsibility to verify whom the RCA Traffic Signal Engineer is before any work commences.